zaherabdulazeez/wizi/README.md

 1. Extend the functionality to Mayavi by writing modules.
 Practically - any 3D application's offscreen renderwindow and Camera can be used to write a module to extend wizi's functionality to the module.
 Look into wizi_offscreen.py.
 2. VTKCameraTrackBallInteractor is just one way of interacting with the offscreen renderwindow.
 More ways of interacting with renderwindow.
-3. Implement diffing and compression for image delivery for faster and light-weight visualization
+3. Implement "diff"-ing and compression for image delivery for faster and light-weight visualization

 ##Branches